 City Hall opened in 1992 and included the City Hall Plaza and fountain.
-Twenty-five years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation and renewal.
+Twenty-five years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation.

 Sir Winston Churchill Square was selected as Edmonton’s Centennial Legacy Project, with a redesign of the park completed in 2004.

 - A Civic Precinct Master Plan was presented to Community Services Committee in April 2013.
 The Master Plan was not supported at Committee.

-- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and renewal projects
+- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and rehabilitation projects

 - Governance structure and operation plans: Coordination of operational plans among City Departments and development of new advisory committee.